SleepLuvr/SleepLuvr/README.md

 Do you like me😍💥🤯🤫?
 Why do you keep bringing that up and making a big deal out of it? 🥶🙌

 I laughed out loud !!!!😳😳💥💥💥💥🥶🥶

+So what now?
+Since you stopped hanging out with me, I'm living better!
+I care more about my friends, builds trust and earns more people's affection, and I don't tease them as much as you did, Augh~ 🥶😱😍💥🤩🤑😂

+Focus on the present, Bringing up the past just to attract haters for me?
+Thanks! but I don't need it~❤️‍🔥❤️‍🔥❤️‍🔥❤️‍🔥🤑🤑🤑🥶🥶